Shreya-Ragi/Shreya-Ragi/README.md

 ### Hi there 👋
-First-year master’s student in Robotic Systems Development at Carnegie Mellon University.
+Second-year master’s student in Robotic Systems Development at Carnegie Mellon University.
 My work focuses on computer vision, 3D perception, and learning-based methods for robotics.

 I have experience with multi-view 3D reconstruction, instance segmentation in sparse point clouds, autonomous navigation using a 2D LiDAR, and constrained motion planning for multi-arm manipulation systems.
 I build and deploy deep learning models for robotic perception, integrating classic vision algorithms with neural networks on edge devices.
 Skilled in Python, C++, PyTorch3D, OpenCV, ROS2, and deploying solutions in real-world and simulated environments.